 Packing Instruction 965 (UN3480)

-Applicable to: loose lithium ion batteries (i.e. batteries separated from their equipment)
+Applicable to: loose lithium-ion batteries (i.e. batteries separated from their equipment)

 In cases where it is being transported in a cargo-only aircraft, lithium-ion cells and batteries are to only be charged to a maximum of 30% of its capacity.
 While the rule change applies to cargo, it does not apply to devices being carried or used by passengers in the main cabin, or stored with luggage in the hold.
-It also However, this rule do not affect lithium-ion batteries when they are packed with or contained in equipment.
+However, this rule does not affect lithium-ion batteries when they are packed with or contained in equipment.

 Packaging Instructions 966 and 967 (UN 3481)

 Applicable to: lithium ion batteries with and in equipment.